yabellini/SitioAcademico/content/talk/GISDay2019_GeoTech/index.md

 slides:
 summary: Talk in Spanish.
 During the celebration of the GIS Day 2019, I was invited to give the inaugural conference.
 On this occasion I reviewed the use of Geotechnologies in the era of Big Data, explaining the concepts involved and with examples of application made with my research team at INTA..
 tags: []
-title: Geotecnologías en la era del Big Data.
+title: Geotechnologies in the era of Big Data (Geotecnologías en la era del Big Data)
 url_code: ""
 url_pdf: "GISDay2019gbd.pdf"
 url_slides: ""